 They also factor in endurance before advising accordingly.

-From the above discussion, it’s clear that one of the best ways you can help an elder with mobility issues is to gift him a walker.
+From the above discussion, it’s clear that one of the best ways you can help an elder with mobility issues is to gift him the best narrow walkers for seniors.

 And that the walker should be sturdy and sufficiently narrow to ease past tight places.

-It’s my belief that I have presented you with enough choices to make your job easier when comparing narrow walkers for the elderly.
+It’s my belief that I have presented you with enough choices to make your job easier when comparing narrow walkers for seniors.

 Take your time, compare the various offers, and ask questions.
 What matters is that you’ll end up with a walker that is easy to push and maneuver around tight spots.